-The spectra of SN~1987A at post-explosion epochs 615 and 775 is presented by \cite{woo93}.
-Using this data, the masses and composition of dust formed in the ejecta is constrained \citep{erc07, wesson2015, dwe15, wesson_2021}.
+The spectra of SN~1987A at post-explosion epochs 615 and 775 are presented by \cite{woo93}.
+Using these data, the masses and the composition of dust formed in the ejecta are constrained \citep{erc07, wesson2015, dwe15, wesson_2021}.

 In this paper, we study the formation and distribution of dust, and their temperatures, in a bottom-up approach.
-In Figure \ref{fig_87A}, we plot the IR fluxes from our model, alongside the observed fluxes of SN~1987A taken from \cite{wesson2015}.
+In Fig. \ref{fig_87A}, we plot the IR fluxes from our model alongside the observed fluxes of SN~1987A taken from \cite{wesson2015}.
 For days 615 and 775, the predicted fluxes for the isotropic model and the three axial directions of the anisotropic model are presented.
-Important to realize, these figures are not parameter fits, but instead just the co-plotting of the data and the predictions of our model.
-Using our results, we only show the contribution of dust to the fluxes in the IR in Figure \ref{fig_87A}.
-The UV-optical fluxes needs to be added to it, to obtain the complete SED.
-For instance, at day 615, the observed fluxes at wavelengths smaller than 2 \mic, shown in the figure, can only be accounted when we consider the contribution of the optical luminosities.
+It is important to note that these figures are not parameter fits, but instead just the co-plotting of the data and the predictions of our model.
+Using our results, we only show the contribution of dust to the fluxes in the IR in Fig. \ref{fig_87A}.
+The UV-optical fluxes needs to be added to it in order to obtain the complete SED.
+For instance, at day 615 the observed fluxes at wavelengths smaller than 2 \mic, shown in the figure, can only be accounted when we consider the contribution of the optical luminosities.